bitcoindevkit/bitcoindevkit.org/content/_index.md

 [main repo](https://github.com/MagicalBitcoin/magical-bitcoin-wallet) and is slowly being refactored and taken out into separate, independent modules.
 {{% /notice %}}

-## Trying out the CLI
+## Playground

-While the project is mostly meant to be integrated into other larger project, there's a very minimalistic command line interface ("repl") written in the main
+As a way of demostrating the flexibily of this project, the minimalistic command line (also called "repl") that is currently shipped as a debugging tool in the main [`magical-bitcoin-wallet`](https://github.com/MagicalBitcoin/magical-bitcoin-wallet) repo has been compiled to WebAssembly and can be used directly from the browser.
+See the [playground](/repl/playground) section to give it a try!

-[`magical-bitcoin-wallet`](https://github.com/MagicalBitcoin/magical-bitcoin-wallet) repo.
-See the [REPL](/repl) section to try it out.
+The playground relies on [Esplora](https://blockstream.info) to monitor the blockchain and is currently locked in testnet-only mode, for obvious safety reasons.
+The native command line can also be used in regtest mode when installed on a computer.
+See the [REPL](/repl) section to learn more.

 ## Descriptors